- What Is Liver Disease In Horses?

-Causes Of Equine Liver Disease
+Causes Of Liver Failure in Horses

-Liver disease can be the result of preexisting conditions as well that make it difficult for them to metabolize nutrients.
+Liver disease can be the result of preexisting conditions as well which make it difficult for them to metabolize nutrients.
 These conditions - which are sometimes present from birth - can hamper the liver's ability to perform its role.
 Cancer in your horse's liver can also cause damage that leads to liver disease.

 Symptoms Of Liver Disease In Horses

-As mentioned, the symptoms of liver disease in horses can be difficult to spot until late stage progression.
+As mentioned, the symptoms of liver disease in horses can be difficult to spot until late-stage progression.
 Many acute conditions often show signs or symptoms immediately, but some symptoms in horses often go overlooked.

 The symptoms that your horse experiences will vary on the severity and progress of their liver disease.

 - Gastric impactions